westbaystars/time-calculator/README.md

 calculations are working properly.

 Notice that values can be negative within the `TimeCalculator` structure?
 I don't consider that to be bug but a feature.
+The structure is for carrying information that resembles digits on a clock, without actually being a specific time, which it can also represent.
 It's like saying "quarter to noon" can be expressed either `%{hours: 11, minutes: 45, seconds: 0}` or `%{hours: 12, minutes: -15, seconds: 0}`.

 ```elixir